hicapacity/hicapacity-site/_posts/2013-04-11-talk-story.markdown

 AS.
 Well our dev key from Campbells is still active so you can still see what we submitted.
 Better yet, go to [www.antisociallabs.com](http://www.antisociallabs.com) and keep following our story and see how it unfolds.

 ### HC.
 Anything else you wanna share?
 AS.
 That if you put the time in, things will happen.
 What we accomplished is certainly within reach of anyone in our community.
-So I encourage you to come down and get more involved with events, workshops and hackathons.
-Speaking of hackathons... this weekend is [Startup Weekend](http://honolulu.startupweekend.org) and a good opportunity to execute on an idea you've been thinking of.
-And I'm sure it'll be an incredible experience plus you'll meet a lot of the other members in our community.
-But even if you can't make Startup Weekend, come down and meet the community.
+So I encourage you to come down and get more involved with events, workshops and hackathons and meet the community.
 HICap is what it is today because of our community.

 ### HC.
 Mahalo for sharing your story with us.
 AS.
 Thanks having me.